-It was re-fit number 2, to fix those dodgy weak leading edges...
+It was refit number two, to fix those dodgy weak leading edges.

 Over the sand, the breeze was straight in from the ocean.
 A very easy launch ensued.

-At first, the wind meter showed 14kph gusting to 18kph but later this built to 18kph gusting to 22kph.
+At first, the wind meter showed 14 kph gusting to 18 kph but later this built to 18 kph gusting to 22 kph.
 The little delta coped well, flying steadily most of the time.
-Occasionally throwing in a swish to the right or left, in response to gusts over 20kph.
+Occasionally, the kite threw in a swish to the right or left, in response to gusts over 20 kph.
 Even so, the new leading edges stayed stiff and straight as designed.
 Flex is a no-no in this kind of kite since it indicates a degree of failure.

 Out on the horizon, there appeared to be rainfall, so I kept my eye on it every few minutes.
 With the kite secured on around 20 meters (65 feet) of thread, I took a few short walks up and back along the sand and pebbles.

-Meanwhile, in the very ideal breeze. the kite was maintaining around 50 degrees of line angle.
-Modest for a Delta I know, but OK for something made entirely from 80gsm A4 paper and sticky tape, I reckon!
+Meanwhile, in the very ideal breeze, the kite was maintaining around 50 degrees of line angle.
+This is modest for a delta I know, but OK for something made entirely from 80 gsm A4 paper and sticky tape, I reckon!

 Finally, a hint of moisture drifting from the sky was the signal for a hurried pull-down.

-On getting the kite in-hand, I was surprised to find it was already a little damp.
-Looks like it came down not a moment too soon.
-No damage done though, since it was still flying perfectly.
-Perhaps it will go even better when bone-dry and thus somewhat lighter!
+On getting the kite in hand, I was surprised to find it was already a little damp.
+It looked like it came down not a moment too soon.
+No damage was done though, since it was still flying perfectly.
+Perhaps it will go even better when bone dry and thus somewhat lighter!

-Today, in an attempt to get the Delta to stay up a bit longer in marginal wind, I let it get close to the rocky man-made slope next to the Esplanade.
-In fact, 2 of the 3 short flights ended up with the paper craft settling out on a rock.
-About a meter (3 feet) above the level of the beach sand.
-Thankfully the tails didn't get caught up on anything as the kite was dragged off the slope, both times.
+Today, in an attempt to get the delta to stay up a bit longer in marginal wind, I let it get close to the rocky man-made slope next to the Esplanade.
+In fact, two of the three short flights ended up with the paper craft settling out on a rock, about a meter (3 feet) above the level of the beach sand.
+Thankfully, the tails didn't get caught up on anything as the kite was dragged off the slope, both times.

 A small mod had been done to the spreader, cutting the tips back so they didn't overhang the leading edges.
 The hope was that this would help spread around the stress in the leading edge.

-Talking about certification, the weather still hasn't allowed the kite to achieve either 20 minutes duration or a 200 feet height gain.
-Possibly tomorrow - if I can get in before the rain hits!
+Talking about certification, the weather still hasn't allowed the kite to achieve either 20 minutes duration or a 200-foot height gain.
+Possibly, tomorrow will be the day—if I can get in before the rain hits!